MDhewei/AFTME/README.md

 # AFTME

 AFTME is an alignment-free method for the automatic mapping of 3D motifs to different FGs of a specific ligand through two-dimensional clustering.
+This repository contains the source codes, datasets and results for large-scale identification of FG-based protein-ligand binding motifs.

 ## AFTME source codes and usage